filipe-silva/FireflyIII.Net/generated/docs/LinksApi.md

 <a id="storetransactionlink"></a>
 # **StoreTransactionLink**
-> TransactionLinkSingle StoreTransactionLink (TransactionLink transactionLink)
+> TransactionLinkSingle StoreTransactionLink (TransactionLinkStore transactionLinkStore)

 Create a new link between transactions